klausbetz/apple-identity-provider-keycloak/README.md

 ## Token exchange

-Token exchange can be used to trade an Apple `authorizationCode` for Keycloak access- and refresh-tokens.
+Token exchange can be used to trade Apple tokens for Keycloak access- and refresh-tokens.
 This flow is mostly interesting for native applications like iOS apps, to provide native login options.

 ### 1. Using Apple ID-Token (recommended)